“Questions as Tools in Art, Science and the Humanities” at Stanford

 Moderated by Mabuchi and Miller, the Q&A will feature interviewees from the video based at Stanford: Dan Jurafsky, professor of linguistics; Manu Prakash, professor of bioengineering; Monika Schleier-Smith, professor of physics; and Camille Utterback, professor of art and art history.

-Additional public screenings will be held at Cooper Union in New York on December 4, 2024, and at the American Academy in Rome on January 27, 2025.
+An additional public screenings was held at Cooper Union in New York on December 4, 2024.
+The next screening will take place at the American Academy in Rome on January 27, 2025.
 Each event has the same format: a presentation of the shorter version of the film followed by a Q&A with invited speakers.

 Date & time